J-DubApps/Blog/content/about/about.md

 I am a self-made man with the past mistakes to prove it.
 I keep growing and learning every day.<br />
 Writing code changed my life, along with tech and curiosity.<br />
 Myers-Briggs says I am INTP, but I do like people.
 At least the cool ones.<br />
 My oldest early friends call me “Jules”, late-comers call me "JDub".
+No one should care, so long as I answer.<br />
+I once met Quentin Tarantino and William Shatner.
+Not at the same time.<br />
-No one should care, so long as I answer.<br /> Despite managing Cisco/Microsoft/Linux systems, I am a huge Apple geek.
+Despite managing Cisco/Microsoft/Linux systems, I am a huge Apple geek.
 Not an uncommon thing nowadays.<br />
 I am an EV fan and Tesla early-adopter.
 Was a great car, in spite of a certain autistic immigant Oligarch.&#129335;<br />
 For hobbies I write, play guitar/ukelele, and develop messy PowerShell and Python code. <br /><br />